 The Boutique: A chic, modern location with over 100 Guerlain fragrances on display along with a digital perfume organ, gorgeous floral arrangements and centuries of Guerlain heritage.
 However the real reason to visit is the very exclusive custom Bee bottle experience.
 As you enter the boutique, to your right is a small room with black walls and shelves that hold iconic Bee bottles in a variety of colors.
 Smartly dressed ladies will graciously assist you in choosing a colored Bee bottle along with the type of ribbon, barbichette (the silk thread that fastens the seal) and will even personalize it with your monogram or name.
 Then comes the fun part… you get to select from a collection of Guerlain’s most precious perfumes and watch as your custom bottle is neatly hand filled from a beautiful glass decanter.
 The experience is sublime and one that no perfume lover should pass up.

-What to Buy: Obviously a custom Bee bottle!
-Regina chose Shalimar in a deep royal purple bottle with “Miss Regina” emblazoned on the side.
+What to Buy: A custom Bee bottle!
+Regina chose Shalimar in a royal purple bottle with “Miss Regina” emblazoned on the side.
 I went for a black Bee bottle with my beloved Cuir Beluga and “Ms.Black” in gold letters.
 It’s also worth noting that the accommodating staff is quite knowledgeable about their perfumes and is happy to make intelligent recommendations, to offer small samples or for the more glamorous types, to spritz your scarf with a scent.
 Speaking of scarves, Guerlain’s silk masterpieces make perfect gifts or in my case, an addition to my collection.

 The History: Declared a French National Monument, this legendary address has been home to the Guerlain boutique for 103 years and was originally designed by architect Charles Mewès (he also designed the Ritz Hotel).